Online Consumer Behavior Survey: Optimizing the Journey for Today’s Multi-Tasking Shopper

 Competitor ads on retailer websites adversely impact online brand reputation

 Ads featuring competitor offers on retailer sites are damaging their brand reputation.
 In some cases, these ads are placed by retailers for traffic monetization.
-But most often, these ads are caused by Online Journey Hijacking , a growing phenomenon where invasive promotions are injected into consumer browsers in a bid to divert visitors away to other sites.
+But most often, these ads are caused by Customer Journey Hijacking , a growing phenomenon where invasive promotions are injected into consumer browsers in a bid to divert visitors away to other sites.
 The majority of consumers stated being exposed to these ads would negatively impact their view of that retailer.
 Interestingly, older demographics are less tolerant of these distractions, with 50% of respondents aged 60+ stating the ads would be very likely to negatively impact their view of that retailer, compared to only 25% of shoppers aged 18-29 (see chart on next page).

 Customers impacted by competing ads fear their personal data isn’t safe